Schedule of Assignments

 Emma is regarded by some as Jane Austen’s best novel.
 It may be — though there are a couple of other claimants as well, chiefly Pride and Prejudice and Sense and Sensibility.
 Be that as it may, this one is challenging and intriguing for its placement of characters, and its rigorous point-of-view writing.

-17: Write and post to the conference center your presentation on the assigned article from the Norton Critical Emma.
+17: Write and post to the forum your presentation on the assigned article from the Norton Critical Emma.

 I would like each of you to read all the posted presentations; you can also begin the discussion we’ll continue in class next week.
 As before, don’t worry about producing a critique of forms here: follow the ideas and see what you make of them.
 Please note the due date.

 Fri, Jan 21, 2022

 Tue, Jan 25, 2022: Please begin Brontë, Wuthering Heights, and Ch.
 3 of Booth.
 Individual presentations on Emma.
 If there’s any time left over we’ll talk about Austen’s use of style and narrative voice.